 In 2013, Kien was jailed for 30 years for stealing 8.67 trillion dong from Asia Commercial Bank.
-Along with Vietnam Construction Bank and Ocean Commercial, Asia Commercial Bank has now been taken over by the government and there have been suggestions they will be folded into Vietinbank, which will act as a consolidator for the state-owned sector.
+Vietnam Construction Bank has now been taken over by the government alongside Ocean Commercial and Global Petroleum Bank, with suggestions they will be folded into Vietinbank, which will act as a consolidator for the state-owned sector.

 Banking experts say two key trends will dominate the next few years: the overall number of banks must be reduced and capital must be replenished if the sector is to upgrade from Basel I to Basel II (scheduled for 2017).